TomOffermann/DEGA/README.md

 ### How to get started

 1. Clone this repository & make sure Python (at least `3.9`, check with `python --version`) is correctly installed.
 2. Make sure all necessary packages are installed (if not, use `pip install ...`).
+These include common packages like `matplotlib` and `numpy`

 ---